Harini004/Harini004/README.md

 # Hello, I'm Harini Sankaran 👋

 ## 👨‍💻 About Me
 I'm a passionate Data Science student from Erlangen, Germany.
-I'm constantly learning new things.
+Seeking to develop and explore new ideas and opportunities while learning and improving technical and personal skills.

 - 🔭 I’m currently working as a working student in Siemens while doing my masters in data science
 - 🌱 I’m specialising in ML/AI